keymetrics/doc-pm2/en/enterprise/on-premise/baremetal.md

 - *Do I loose the ES/Mongo data on restart?* No, by default, there are local volumes bound to the

-- *I want to use specific version of mongodb/redis/elasticsearch, is this possible ?* No, we currently support mongodb up to 3.4, redis 2/3/4 and elasticsearch 5.5.
+- *I want to use specific version of mongodb/redis/elasticsearch, is this possible?* No, we currently support mongodb up to 3.4, redis 2/3/4 and elasticsearch 5.5.